 Diversity of Cultures

 Stepping into another culture I am at first a witness.
 But stay long enough and the experience shifts into a kind of immersion.
 Many times my writing practice falls away, whether I want it to, or not.
 My perceptions, meantime, filter into memory, into pieces of a yet unformed puzzle.
-And later, as a story takes shape, I can call on them.
+And later, as a story takes shape, I might call on them.

 My father was born to missionary parents in the Himalayan hill station of Simla.
 Perhaps the happiest time in his life was sailing the world’s oceans on a four masted barque.
 My maternal grandmother yearned to travel to India and kept books by Tagore and Kabir near her bed.
-Did their dreams and experiences somehow fuel mine?
+Do their dreams and experiences somehow fuel mine?

-Nevertheless… all is not what it seems.
 In theosophical libraries I found classical texts of twilight language.
 Concealed in the tale of a girl looking for her reflection might be the explanation of a yogic practice.
 Walking through a temple, each room and hall entered is symbolic of the path taken within a body toward god.
 These hidden concepts if missed, or misunderstood, risk being lost.